FOR THE RECORD

 After the agency analyzed data Navistar submitted in response to EPA’s Nov.
 3, 2010, information request, says a Jan.
 30, 2012, letter to Navistar, it discovered Navistar claimed a 2009 model year for more than 7,600 heavy-duty diesel engines produced after Dec.
 31, 2009.
 If fined at the maximum level, the total would exceed $285 million.

 The letter says the engines were partially assembled in 2009.
-Financial analyst Stephen Volkmann, quoted by Reuters news service, said he believes that completion of engine assembly after an EPA deadline has been “standard industry practice,” so the EPA scrutiny could extend beyond Navistar.
+Financial analyst Stephen Volkmann, quoted by Reuters news service, says he believes that completion of engine assembly after an EPA deadline has been “standard industry practice,” so the EPA scrutiny could extend beyond Navistar.